Anthony Hopkins: 2000–2015: Established actor

-2010–2017: Thor franchise and action films

 On 24 February 2010, it was announced that Hopkins had been cast in The Rite, which was released on 28 January 2011.
 He played a priest who is "an expert in exorcisms and whose methods are not necessarily traditional".
 Hopkins, an agnostic who is quoted as saying "I don't know what I believe, myself personally", reportedly wrote a line—"Some days I don't know if I believe in God or Santa Claus or Tinkerbell"—into his character to identify with it.
-In 2011, Hopkins has said, "what I enjoy is uncertainty. … I don't know.
+In 2011, Hopkins said, "what I enjoy is uncertainty. ...
+I don't know.
 You don't know."
-On 21 September 2011, Peter R. de Vries cast Hopkins in the role of the Heineken owner Freddy Heineken, in the film about his kidnapping.
-Kidnapping Freddy Heineken, was released in 2015.
+On 21 September 2011, Peter R. de Vries cast Hopkins in the role of the Heineken owner Freddy Heineken, in the film about his kidnapping, Kidnapping Freddy Heineken (2015).

 Hopkins portrayed Odin, the Allfather or "king" of Asgard, in the 2011 film adaptation of Marvel Comics' Thor and would go on to reprise his role as Odin in Thor: The Dark World in 2013, and again in 2017's Thor: Ragnarok.
 Hopkins portrayed Alfred Hitchcock in Sacha Gervasi's biopic Hitchcock alongside Helen Mirren who played Hitchcock's wife, Alma Reville.
-The film focuses on the film of Psycho and that which followed.
+The film focuses on the filming of Psycho and that which followed.
 He starred in the comedy action film Red 2 (2013) as the main antagonist Edward Bailey.
 In 2014, he portrayed Methuselah in Darren Aronofsky's Noah.
-Hopkins played Autobot ally Sir Edmund Burton in Transformers: The Last Knight, which was released in June 2017.
+Hopkins played Order of the Witwiccans member Sir Edmund Burton in Transformers: The Last Knight which was released in June 2017.